• Skip to main content

 “Mankind can live without gold … but not without Salt.” – Cassiodorus, Roman statesman, circa 500 AD

-The most recent study which dismantles the sacred cow that salt is somehow bad for you appeared in the Journal of the American Medical Association (JAMA), May 2011.
+A compelling and large study that dismantles the sacred cow that salt is bad for you appeared in the Journal of the American Medical Association.
+(1)

 Dr. Jan Staessen MD, senior author of the study at the University of Leuven in Belgium stated that the study’s findings: